rstiff/sqlmap/README.md

 sqlmap

 sqlmap is a tool that automatically finds and exploits SQL injection vulnarabilities.
 We can then use this to test web applications for SQL injection vulnarabilities and gain access to vulnarable databases.
+Sqlmap is a  tool used by pen-testers to identify vulnarble databases within an application.